 - Follow the steps detailed in the Select features using attributes workflow.

-- Execute the Select features by location workflow steps.
+- Run the Select features by location workflow steps.

 - Run a Connected trace, Subnetwork trace, Downstream trace, or Upstream trace.

-- Make sure the network elements currently selected on the map and in the object tables referenced in that map are only those you expect to be input for the diagram generation.
+- Ensure the network elements currently selected on the map and in the object tables referenced in that map are only those you expect to be input for the diagram generation.

 - Ensure the network layer in the Contents pane is selected.
-Click the Data tab of the Utility Network or Trace Network tab set.
+Click the Utility Network or Trace Network tabs in the ribbon.
 Depending on the diagram template you want the new diagram to be based on, do one of the following:

 - To create a network diagram based on the default template or on the template that was used to generate the last diagram, click New in the Diagram group.